Using RStudio on the Quest Analytics Nodes

 be installed once on Quest for each version of R. Once installed, a

-package is available across all log in, compute, and analytics nodes on Quest for that version of R.
+package is available across all log in and compute nodes on Quest for that version of R. On the analytics node, due to technical limitations, there are a limited set of modules that are pre-loaded, and they are, exclusively,

 A limited number of R packages have been installed centrally for each version of R. These packages can be used without downloading and installing them first.
 You can get a list of the currently installed packages with the command: